First time visiting Warsaw! A 2-day, 1-night plan to enjoy the city on a budget [Carefully selected by a Polish resident]

 Duration: 1 hour

-It is said to be one of the largest rooftop gardens in Europe.
+Said to be one of the largest rooftop gardens in Europe, it offers beautiful views over Warsaw and the River Vistula.

 Anyone can freely go up to the rooftop garden.